Anthenny/TechnightApp/README.md

 # Database management

-To manage our database I use mongo express.
+To manage our database in development I used mongo express.

 1. Go to `http://localhost:8081/`.
 2. Login with username: admin password: admin12345